sdetmharinavi/hnvtx/scripts/output.md

 import { buildRpcFilters } from '@/hooks/database';
 import { useLocalFirstQuery } from './useLocalFirstQuery';

-/**
- * This is the refactored data fetching hook for the Rings page.
- * It now uses the `useLocalFirstQuery` hook to implement a local-first strategy.
- */
 export const useRingsData = (
   params: DataQueryHookParams
 ): DataQueryHookReturn<V_ringsRowSchema> => {